How to fix Lavenderbeard error in Sea of Thieves

 How to fix Sea of Thieves Lavenderbeard error

-If the servers are online and you’re still having issues, though, then here are a series of fixes for Windows Store and Steam.
+If the servers are fine and you’re still having issues, then here are a series of fixes for Windows Store and Steam.

-If you’re having issues with Lavenderbeard on Steam, you can try clearing your Xbox Live credentials.
+If you’re having issues with Lavenderbeard on Steam, you can try clearing your Xbox Live credentials by following the steps below:

 1. Open the Windows menu in the bottom left of your screen.